Affine Invariant Submanifolds with Completely Degenerate Kontsevich-Zorich Spectrum: Introduction

 \begin{theorem:MainThm} If $\mathcal{M}$ is an affine invariant submanifold with completely degenerate KZ-spectrum, then $\mathcal{M}$ is an arithmetic Teichm\"uller curve. \end{theorem:MainThm}

+Since rational billiards do not necessarily have generic orbit closures, it is important to understand all orbit closures in order to understand rational billiards.
+From this perspective, the study of which orbit closures admit zero Lyapunov exponents is essential to understanding the dynamics on a specific rational billiard table.

+A relation between the geometry of the Hodge bundle and the Lyapunov exponents has been known for some time.
+Specifically, a connection between the curvature of the Hodge bundle and the neutral Oseledec bundle was studied in \cite{ForniMatheusZorichLyapSpectHodge}.
+In \cite{ForniMatheusZorichZeroLyapExpsHodge} it was conjectured that there are exactly two mechanisms that produce zero Lyapunov exponents.
+The Forni subspace mechanism defined below will be the only one relevant to this paper.

 In \cite{ForniHand}, Forni gives an example of a genus three square-tiled surface generating a Teichm\"uller curve with completely degenerate KZ-spectrum.
-In \cite{ForniMatheus}, Forni and Matheus found an example of a genus four square-tiled surface generating a Teichm\"uller curve that also has completely degenerate KZ-spectrum.
+In \cite{ForniMatheusZorichSqTiled}, Forni, Matheus, and Zorich found an example of a genus four square-tiled surface generating a Teichm\"uller curve that also has completely degenerate KZ-spectrum, and proved that these two examples are the only square-tiled \emph{cyclic} covers with completely degenerate KZ-spectrum in any genus.
 M\"oller \cite{MollerShimuraTeich} found that these are the only examples of Teichm\"uller curves with completely degenerate KZ-spectrum with possible exceptions in the moduli space of Abelian differentials on genus five surfaces.
-In \cite{AulicinoCompDegKZ}, it was proven that with respect to any \splin ~orbit closure, the Teichm\"uller curves in genus three and four are the only such \splin ~orbits with completely degenerate KZ-spectrum in those genera.
-Furthermore, it was shown that for $g \geq 13$, there are no such orbits supporting an \splin -invariant measure.
-In \cite{EskinKontsevichZorich2}, it was shown that there are no such regular affine \splin -invariant submanifolds for $g \geq 7$, where regular is a technical condition defined in \cite[$\S$ 1.5]{EskinKontsevichZorich2}.
-It was also shown in \cite{AulicinoCompDegKZ} that if there are no Teichm\"uller curves with completely degenerate KZ-spectrum, as was conjectured in \cite{MollerShimuraTeich}, then there are no affine \splin -invariant submanifolds with completely degenerate KZ-spectrum for $g \geq 5$.
+Without assuming any of the structure of orbit closures established in \cite{EskinMirzakhaniInvariantMeas} and \cite{EskinMirzakhaniMohammadiOrbitClosures} parts of Theorem \ref{theorem:MainThm} were proven for low genus in \cite{AulicinoCompDegKZ}.
+In \cite{EskinKontsevichZorich2}, it was shown that there are no such regular affine \splin -invariant submanifolds for $g \geq 7$.
+Since then, \cite{AvilaMatheusYoccozRegAIS} showed that every orbit closure is regular.

 Combining Theorem \ref{theorem:MainThm} with the results recalled above implies that the only affine invariant submanifolds with completely degenerate KZ-spectrum are the two known Teichm\"uller curves in genus three and four, and any other such affine invariant submanifold must be an arithmetic Teichm\"uller curve in genus five.
 Furthermore, the proof of Theorem \ref{theorem:MainThm} yields the following corollary.